Edmonton Oilers: Collapse and 10-year playoff drought (2006–2015)

 Following the season, Tom Renney replaced Quinn as the Oilers head coach.
 The one advantage to such a bad season was that the Oilers were able to make the first pick in the 2010 NHL entry draft.
 The Oilers selected two-time Stafford Smythe Memorial Trophy winner Taylor Hall from the Windsor Spitfires with their pick.
 They used the off-season to begin the rebuild of the club around their young talent.
 Patrick O'Sullivan was traded to the Phoenix Coyotes in exchange for Jim Vandermeer, Robert Nilsson was bought out of his contract and Oilers captain Ethan Moreau was placed on waivers and claimed by the Columbus Blue Jackets.
 Along with these players, several others were allowed to enter free agency, including Mike Comrie, Marc-Antoine Pouliot and Ryan Potulny.
 Also during the off-season, radio announcer Rod Phillips announced his retirement.
 Phillips had been the Oilers' play-by-play announcer since 1973–74.
 Phillips called 10 specific games in 2010–11 before calling it quits.
 The 2010–11 Edmonton Oilers season is documented in the series Oil Change.

 The Oilers drafted Taylor Hall with the first overall pick in the 2010 draft.
 He played with the Oilers from 2010 to 2016.

 The 2010–11 season brought a new look to the Edmonton Oilers line-up, when Shawn Horcoff was selected to succeed Ethan Moreau as team captain.
 Horcoff had become the Oilers' longest-serving player by this point.
-Taylor Hall, Jordan Eberle and Magnus Paajarvi-Svensson all made their NHL debuts for the team.
+Taylor Hall, Jordan Eberle and Magnus Pääjärvi-Svensson all made their NHL debuts for the team.
 Despite the influx of their young talent, Edmonton still found themselves at the bottom of the standings.
 In an attempt to gain valuable prospects and draft picks, Dustin Penner was traded from the Oilers to Los Angeles on February 28, 2011, in exchange for Colten Teubert, a first-round draft pick in 2011 (used to select Oscar Klefbom) and a conditional third-round pick in 2012.
 At the end of the season, the Oilers were at the bottom of the standings and received the right to choose first overall in the upcoming 2011 NHL entry draft.
 The Oilers selected Ryan Nugent-Hopkins with the first overall selection, along with several other "blue chip" prospects.
 During the 2011 off-season, the team again made several moves to bolster the offence and defence, re-acquiring fan favourite Ryan Smyth from Los Angeles for Colin Fraser and a seventh-round draft pick.
 The team also traded with the Anaheim Ducks to acquire Andy Sutton for Kurtis Foster.
 Sheldon Souray, who played the entire 2010–11 season in the American Hockey League (AHL) with the Hershey Bears, was bought out of the last year of his contract.
-These moves, coupled with the signings of Eric Belanger, Cam Barker, Ben Eager and Darcy Hordichuk, changed the complexion of the team, to add "grit and toughness".
+These moves, coupled with the signings of Éric Bélanger, Cam Barker, Ben Eager and Darcy Hordichuk, changed the complexion of the team, to add "grit and toughness".
 However, the Oilers were again unable to qualify for the playoffs for the sixth-straight season, as they finished 14th in the Western Conference.